-VHF does this by creating opportunities and resources to learn about Vancouver’s history and heritage places, and providing practical support for the successful conservation of historic buildings and sites.
+We host informative events and workshops, create resources about Vancouver’s history and heritage places, and provide financial and practical support for the successful conservation of historic buildings and sites.

 As a charitable organization, we are grateful for all donations.
 Your support means we can promote appreciation of Vancouver's unique history and heritage places, as well as support conservation projects with education, information and grants.
 Donors are known as Friends of VHF and are acknowledged on our website.learn more